Defiant Khamenei says Iran will ‘never surrender’ to the US

 Iran’s leader Khamenei announces ‘victory’ over Israel, US in speech

+“The US President [Donald] Trump unveiled the truth and made it clear that Americans won’t be satisfied with anything less than surrender of Iran … such an event will never happen,” Khamenei said.

-Khamenei’s remarks come two days after a ceasefire halted a 12-day war between Iran and Israel – the foes’ deadliest and most destructive confrontation – and mark his first public appearance since June 19.
+Khamenei’s remarks come two days after a ceasefire halted the war between Iran and Israel – the foes’ deadliest and most destructive confrontation – and mark his first public appearance since June 19.

 The speech also comes amid conflicting accounts in the US over the extent of the damage inflicted by US strikes on key Iranian nuclear sites at Fordow, Natanz and Isfahan during the conflict.
 US President Donald Trump said the strikes “obliterated” the nuclear facilities.